All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will I gain weight during my vacation even on medication?

 Most patients on weight loss medication maintain their weight during short trips (under two weeks) and many continue losing.
-The medication does not stop working because you changed zip codes.
+The medication doesn't stop working because you changed zip codes.
 Your results depend on food choices and activity level, but the medication gives you a significant advantage over traveling without it.

 Can I get a prescription refill while traveling domestically?